farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 > Keep the output `stable` is our most important rules defined above.
 So when size, requests numbers and stability conflict, `stability` will be given priority.

+### Generate Enforce Resources
+If user configured `enforceResources`, modules that match these rules will be merged into Resource Pot directly.

+Other modules will be processed by following rules.

+### Deal With None-EnforceResources
-To satisfy the rules we defined above, I design a intermediate structure called `ModulePot`, A `ModulePot` is a fundamental unit, all modules in the same `ModulePot` are always in the same output file. `ModulePots` can be merged to `ResourcePot` to satisfy our `request numbers limitation`.
+To satisfy the rules we defined above, I design a intermediate structure called `ModulePot`, A `ModulePot` is a fundamental unit, all `none-enforceResources` modules in the same `ModulePot` are always in the same output file. `ModulePots` can be merged to `ResourcePot` to satisfy our `request numbers limitation` and `size limitation`.

 Resource Pot Generation Process:
 ![ResourcePotGeneration](./resources/ResourcePotGeneration.png)